Samantha Varriale

-What is vitamin D?
+What is Vitamin D?

-Vitamin D is a fat-soluble vitamin, meaning it’s absorbed by the body through fatty tissue and then stored in these tissues or the liver
+Vitamin D is a fat-soluble vitamin, meaning it’s absorbed by the body through fatty tissue and then stored in tissues or the liver

 Other vitamins linked to Vitamin D